Women’s Mental Health After the 2008 Financial Crisis

 In women’s case, this effect is amplified by the overlap between financial instability and everyday responsibilities.
 The need to keep the household functioning, even under adverse conditions, turns economic insecurity into a constant concern.
 It is not only about dealing with the possibility of loss, but about managing, day after day, the expectation of new adjustments.

-Reports by the American Psychological Association on stress and the economy, published throughout the 2010s, observed that recurring financial worries rank among the main factors associated with chronic stress, with more pronounced impacts on women responsible for household management (American Psychological Association, 2011; 2015).
+Reports by the American Psychological Association on stress and the economy, published throughout the 2010s, observed that recurring financial worries rank among the main factors associated with chronic stress, with financial strain often intersecting with women’s household and caregiving responsibilities (American Psychological Association, 2015; 2017).
 These data help explain how the 2008 crisis continued to operate at the emotional level even years after its formal resolution.

 Prolonged financial instability also imposes a specific cognitive load.
 Mullainathan and Shafir (2013) argue that scarcity, when persistent, reduces the mental bandwidth available for planning and reflection.
 Attention is captured by immediate urgencies, while long-term decisions are constantly postponed.
 This state is not the result of individual failure, but of an environment that demands continuous responses to constraints.